The Masquerade competition at SoonerCon 24 will be held Saturday, June 27th. Prizes will be awarded in multiple categories, and for "Best of Show".

-Exhibition - This section will be non competitive.
-This will be a opportunity for people to take to the stage without the pressure of competition.
-Hall Costumes are encouraged to participate.
+Exhibition - This section is non-competitive.
+The Exhibition is an opportunity for people to take to the stage without the pressure of competition.
+Hall Costumes are encouraged to participate!
 There will be limited performance.

-Contest - This will be the competitive section.
+Contest - This section is competitive.
 Participants will be judged by a panel of judges.
 This is a costume contest not a performance contest.
-Participants will be judged on costume design and construction and overall appearance.
+Participants will be judged on costume design, construction and craftsmanship, as well as overall appearance.

 Thanks to a generous sponsorship from Bernina of Oklahoma City, SoonerCon is proud to announce that the grand prize for the SoonerCon 23 "Best of Show" will be a Bernina 215!
 Additionally, winners in the various competition categories will receive awards.